 Listen to the conversation in full on The Bulletin with UBS, a podcast from Monocle.

-‘The Art Collector’s Handbook: The Definitive Guide to Acquiring and Owning Art’, by Mary Rozell, will be published on September 3 2020 by Lund Humphries and the e-book is available via Amazon.
+‘The Art Collector’s Handbook: The Definitive Guide to Acquiring and Owning Art’, by Mary Rozell, has been published on September 3, 2020 by Lund Humphries and the e-book is available via Amazon.
 The publication draws upon Rozell’s twenty-five years of experience as an art professional including her role as Global Head of UBS’s collection of more than 30,000 artworks since 2015.